aheimowitz/oChecklist/readme.txt

 	The bookstore "Mando's Bookstore" extends the AbstractBookstore class, which implements the interface ActivityInterface.

+We decided to use the builder pattern because we are creating objects and the order does not matter.

 ========================================================================

 Contributions:
 ========================================================================
 Adam Heimowitz:
+	-Builder class
+	-Driver class

 Michael Welte:
+	-Interfaces
+	-Abstract classes
+	-Activities concrete classes
+	-Build.xml modifications
+	-Readme

 ========================================================================